Humza Yousaf confirmed as Scotland's new first minister

 Mr Yousaf added: "I pledge that Scotland will continue to be a positive, progressive voice on the world stage".

-And he said his government would "listen carefully and pay respect" to the views of all MSPs regardless of their views on independence while standing up to any attempts to "undermine devolution".
+And he said his government would "listen carefully and pay respect" to the views of all MSPs while standing up to any attempts to "undermine devolution".

 The new first minister said: "I will never shy away from tackling the big issues our country faces.